Psychedelics, Ego Death, and Mystical Experiences

 Unfortunately, childhood can teach us that we sometimes have to trade-off between these desires to get what we want.
 Children trading expression for connection is all too common.
 Blain would argue that we need to embody all of these desires at the same time to live a full, authentic life.

-This framework can also be really helpful for mapping a mystical experience before or after a journey, or helping you decide if an ego dissolution experience is actually what you are looking for.
+This framework can also be really helpful for mapping a mystical experience before or after a journey, or helping you decide if an mystical experience is actually what you are looking for.

-Most current psychedelic research on ego dissolution is centered on the connection type of experience.
+Most current psychedelic research on mystical experiences is centered on the connection type of experience (ego dissolution).

 But what about the other mystical experiences?